-Key Growth Drivers Of Fashion E-Commerce Industry
+Key Growth Drivers Of Fashion E-Commerce Industry:

 In last few years, the e-tail business in India has been highly impacted by distinct macroeconomic trends.
-Consumer buying behaviour, broad product portfolio with customization capabilities, retail-specific policies, greater success of private labels, etc. have also contributed to its growth significantly.
+Consumer buying behavior, broad product portfolio with customization capabilities, retail-specific policies, greater success of private labels, etc. have also contributed to its growth significantly.